msaadshabir/pci-segment/ROADMAP.md

 ## Executive Summary

-pci-segment is **production-ready for cloud and Linux host enforcement**.
-The cloud integration features (AWS/Azure) and Linux eBPF enforcement are production-grade.
-Remaining work focuses on audit persistence, monitoring, and additional platform support.
+pci-segment is **production-ready for cloud and Linux host enforcement with persistent audit logging**.
+The cloud integration features (AWS/Azure), Linux eBPF enforcement, and PCI-DSS compliant audit logging are production-grade.
+Remaining work focuses on monitoring, high availability, and additional platform support.

 ### Production Readiness Status